rrrRbert360/Hiawatha/README.md

 # Hiawatha
-RaspberryPi based proof of concept to read analog sensors and publish to a MQTT broker
+RaspberryPi based proof of concept to read an analog sensor and publish its data to a MQTT broker